nychealth/coronavirus-data/README.md

 ### Reporting on hospitalization status

 The Health Department imports information on hospitalization status from a number of sources, including Regional Health Information Organizations, NYC public hospitals, non-public hospital systems, remote access to electronic health record systems, the Health Department’s electronic death registry system, and the Health Department's syndromic surveillance database that tracks daily hospital admissions from all 53 emergency departments across NYC.
+People who were hospitalized more than one time are only counted once.

 Note that hospitalization information can be missing or incomplete from a number of facilities, which is a limitation for any analysis considering hospitalization status by geography (e.g., borough).